Sociology 125 C. Chase-Dunn

 Paul Colinvaux, Why Big Fierce Animals are Rare (Princeton University Press, 1978)

-We will also read Julian Huxley’s, Ants and parts of Chase-Dunn and Lerro’s Social Change.
-These will be made available on the course web site under Course Materials.
-The course web page is at http://iLearn.ucr.edu/
+We will also read Julian Huxley’s Ants.
+This will be made available on the course web site under Course Materials.

-History, biological and cultural evolution.
-World-systems as the contexts for explaining social evolution.
+January 12 History, biological and cultural evolution.
+World-systems as the contexts for explaining

 Stephen Sanderson, Social Evolutionism